 Screens and Panels for Posh Patios

 The word privacy panel usually doesn’t conjure up images of a sophisticated solution to your backyard privacy needs.
-Instead it might have you thinking of a one of those green mesh fences that people put up around the perimeter of their yard during construction.
+Instead, it might have you thinking of one of those green mesh fences that people put up around the perimeter of their yard during construction.

 But, if you’ve taken notice, outdoor privacy screens have suddenly become sleek and sexy with the popularity of slatted designs and materials like natural cedar that also age well in the elements.